Why Company Pension Plans Don’t Make Sense in Germany

 Upfront costs of direct company pension plans make them unattractive for job changers

 Most direct company pension products charge upfront fees.
-The company contracts with an insurance company which in turn bills you.
-Insurance companies can charge up to 2,5 % of the total committed sum till retirement age in the first 5-8 years and usually do so.
+The company contracts with an insurance company, which in turn bills you.
+Insurance companies charge up to 2,5 % of the total committed sum until retirement age in the first 5 years and usually do so.

-Meaning within the first 5-8 years you lose one year of contributions in upfront costs alone!
+Meaning, within the first 5 years, you lose one year of contributions in upfront costs alone!
+That amounts to 20 % of your contribution in these 5 years.

 In addition, the insurance company will charge an annual fixed cost and a fee of around 1 % on the asset value.

 Why are these upfront fees so bad for your investment?
-After you change jobs all subsidies fall away.¹ So you may pay the upfront cost, and be left with a product accruing high annual fees that is worth less than the money you have invested, and on top of this, you no longer receive the subsidies you were counting on.
+After you change jobs, all subsidies fall away.¹ So most people cancel their plans.
+You are then left with a product accruing high annual fees that are worth less than the money you have invested, and on top of this, you no longer receive the subsidies you were counting on.
 This can affect many people, particularly with the shifts in employee priorities, we are seeing post the Corona pandemic.²

 Many people may then say: “So what?
-I can just take the money out, and collect the subsidy and company support I already received.”
+I can take the money out and collect the subsidy and company support I already received.”
 Not so quick.

-1. Many people find themselves with savings that they cannot access, i.e., “dead money”, as the contract does not allow cancellation.
+1. Many people find themselves with savings they cannot access, i.e., “dead money,” as the contract does not allow cancellation.
 Only if the employer collaborates and the amount is modest (see table below).

-2. Even if you can cancel the contract and get your assets paid out, you have to immediately pay taxes and social security subsidies.
-Effectively, you will have to pay back the 15 % standard top-up of your employer, plus all the other social security fees and taxes they otherwise would have withheld.
-Your total bill is likely to be more than what you got as so-called “subsidies”, as the taxes on a one-off amount will place you in a higher tax bracket.
+2. Even if you can cancel the contract and get your assets paid out, you have to pay taxes immediately.
+Your total bill is likely to be more than what you got as so-called “tax subsidies,” as the taxes on a one-off amount will place you in a higher tax bracket.

-3. Especially if you have not paid the full up-front cost yet, it generally pays to cancel your contract and get your money out immediately.
-The longer it runs the more you pay and the higher the tax bracket is when you get the money out.
-Also, if you wait too long you may have to keep your money in forever, as dead money, as you exceed the limit.
+4. Especially if you have not paid the full up-front cost yet, it nearly always pays to cancel your contract and get your money out immediately.
+The longer it runs, the more you pay, and the higher the tax bracket is when you get the money out.
+Also, if you wait too long, you may have to keep your money in forever, as it is dead money, as you exceed the limit.

 limits-to-bav-cancelation